JCMexplains/writing-for-success-2023/textbook.md

 year.

 > U.S. Census Bureau.
 (2002). *The decennial censuses from 1790 to 2000*
 > (Publication No. POL/02-MA).
-Washington, DC: US Government Printing
+US Government Printing
 > Offices.

 #### Exercise 2